Updater/Updater.github.io/JAVASCRIPT.md

 * Include a single space after the `if` and `function` keywords.
 * Indentation is done using 2 spaces.
 * Use camelCase for variable names instead of underscores.
+* When a variable is a jQuery object, its name should start with `$` so it's clear that it's an object and not a DOM node.
 * Wrap modules in an IIFE and feed it the global namespace and generally avoid polluting the global namespace.
 * In javascript **always** use a semicolon when appropriate.
 * Document your code as much as possible inline to clarify sections of code and at the top of the file for block comments.